sirselim/lyritical/README.md

 Currently there are functions to explore the number of times words are used in a given song, or a given album. `lyritical` originally used web-scraping to pull lyrics from lyrics.com using the `rvest` package.
 However, due to changes in lyrics.com which 'broke' the original scripts, and the development of a really nice R package in the form of [geniusR](https://github.com/JosiahParry/geniusR), `lyritical` has been reborn.

-I now use [geniusR](https://github.com/JosiahParry/geniusR) to do the heavy lifting and pull data from genius.com, `tidytext` helps with formatting and removing of stop-words and `wordcloud2` is now used to create the actual image.
+I now use [geniusR](https://github.com/JosiahParry/geniusR) to do the heavy lifting and pull data from [genius.com](https://genius.com/), `tidytext` helps with formatting and removing of stop-words and `wordcloud2` is used to create the actual image.
 I believe this is a nicer workflow and should make life easier when I get around to developing this into a Shiny app.

 ## Dependencies